 In recent years, Bernie has learned the Dubu church is doing well.
 They report sending out four evangelists to other Dubu villages to share the Gospel.
 The latest news is that two young men with a desire to translate the Bible into their own language are in a Bible school in the city.

-God is doing exceedingly more than he could ask or think for the Dubu people.
+God is doing exceedingly more than Bernie could ask or think for the Dubu people.
 Thirty years after our first prayer for them, Bernie’s faith is unwavering.
-God wants them to have his Word in the language they understand best—Dubu.
+God wants them to have his Word in the language they understand best.

-Bernie said, “I continue to pray for the Dubu.
+Bernie says, “I continue to pray for the Dubu.
 It is perhaps the single most important thing I can do to help advance this goal.”

 The LORD did not set his affection on you and choose you because you were more numerous than other peoples, for you were the fewest of all peoples.
 But it was because the LORD loved you and kept the oath he swore to your ancestors that he brought you out with a mighty hand and redeemed you from the land of slavery, from the power of Pharaoh king of Egypt.